tohch4/cms-htmd/collections/_pages/joeltest.md

 Joel wrote a test.
 More than 20 years later, people still talk about the "Joel Test," and for good reason: it spoke to simple, fundamental things that good software teams do.
 So, even though his test did not go viral as a 10 second video made by cool kids on the internet, it did help shape how we talk about and practice developing software in teams.

-{% link thejoeltest text="The original blog is still up and on the internet." %}  Right at the top, it lays out twelve simple rules to determine if a software team is going about developing software in a sane way.
+{% include link id="thejoeltest" text="The original blog is still up and on the internet" %}.
+Right at the top, it lays out twelve simple rules to determine if a software team is going about developing software in a sane way.
 When reading it, you can hear it as if Joel is asking the questions of another program manager about the software development practices of their team.

 1. Do you use source control?
 2. Can you make a build in one step?